 - Organize chats and video conferences

-It’s useful for people to communicate informally, make contacts, share their points of view.
+It’s useful for people to communicate informally, make contacts, and share their points of view.

 - Establish general motivational meetings